xdreame-akki/requirement-analysis/README.md

 - Provides a baseline for testing and validation.

 In short, effective requirement analysis lays the groundwork for a successful software project by aligning the technical solution with user needs and business objectives.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the success of any software project.
+It helps ensure that the final product meets the expectations of users and stakeholders.
+Here are three key reasons why it is critical in the Software Development Life Cycle (SDLC):

+1. **Prevents Miscommunication and Misunderstanding**
+   Clear and well-documented requirements reduce the risk of ambiguity between stakeholders, developers, and testers.
+This ensures that everyone is on the same page from the beginning.

+2. **Improves Project Planning and Estimation**
+   A thorough analysis of requirements helps project managers make better decisions around timeframes, resources, budgeting, and technology choices.
+This leads to more accurate project planning.

+3. **Reduces Rework and Project Costs**
+   Identifying and addressing requirements early in the process helps catch issues before development begins.
+This minimizes costly revisions, delays, and changes later in the project lifecycle.

+Requirement Analysis not only defines what the software should do but also aligns development efforts with business goals, making it a cornerstone of effective software engineering.